 - Nintendo Hard: Even on the Console setting, the second lowest handling setting, getting first place in a race isn't easy.

 - Not Quite Flight: The Probe UFO (available through cheats only) can hover for a while after leaping off a ramp.
+It's fully steerable and has an infinite speed limit while airborne.

 - Oil Slick: One of the powerups.